Inchill/web-sniffer/README.md

 createResourceWatcher(console.log)
 ```

-The `web-sniffer` will track the img, script and link resources loading, if loaded failed it will report the target info which has tag name and url.
+The `web-sniffer` will track the img, script, link, audio and video resources loading, if loaded failed it will report the target info which has tag name and resource url.

 > **Notice**: When the page is first to load resources, the `web-sniffer` maybe loaded behind the css stylesheets link, in such case it could not track the failed link loadings.